CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 5. Create a folder named "build" in the root of the local repo
 6. Navigate to the build folder and run "cmake-gui .." in a CLI
 7. Configure the build with Visual Studio 14 2015 Win64, then generate the solution
-8. Run the solution using Visual Studio 2015.
-Build cis_565_path_tracer.
+8. Run the solution using Visual Studio 2015
+10. Build cis_565_path_tracer and set it as Startup Project
 9. Run cis_565_path_tracer with command line arguments: ../scenes/name_of_scene.txt